-As a EURO major, you will deepen your understanding of European issues and current events framed in an academic framework, while developing advanced proficiency in a modern European language.
+As a EURO major, you will deepen your understanding of the EU, European history and culture, as well as current events facing Europe and the transatlantic relationship – all the while developing advanced proficiency in a modern European language.

-The EURO degree’s interdisciplinary structure and extensive language training prepare you to join a network of students who have continued on to graduate studies and/or an international career in public policy, government agencies, NGOs, and transatlantic companies.
+As a curriculum, the EURO degree has interdisciplinary structure and extensive language study.
+This training prepares you to join a network of students who have continued on to graduate studies and/or an international career in public policy, government agencies, NGOs, and transatlantic companies.

 Meet with an advisor

 Students interested in pursuing EURO are encouraged to declare the major as early as possible in their undergraduate career and design a comprehensive and efficient course plan in consultation with the curriculum advisor.
 If you are interested in meeting with the EURO Advisor, please complete the following form.

 Other languages may be approved upon petition to the EURO advisor.
 One approved literature course taught in the language may also count as a theme or elective course, if included in the official course lists.

 EURO majors are strongly encouraged to apply their language proficiency skills in Languages Across the Curriculum (LAC) courses and complete a Study Abroad Program in the target language.

 To provide a strong European background in both historical and contemporary issues, there are two courses required for all majors.
 Each class is also cross-listed in the Political Science and History departments, respectively, with seats reserved for EURO.